john-b-edwards/johnedwards/content/_resume.md

 #### 2025

-I managed projects and a small team of data scientists, contributing projects to the data science department with an emphasis on pitching related projects, and contributed to player evaluation discussions in our war room and draft room.
+I managed projects and a small team of data scientists, contributing projects to the data science department with an emphasis on pitching, and contributed to player evaluation discussions in our war room and draft room.

 ### Lead Data Scientist, Pitching, Seattle Mariners